Sponsorship in AA

 Sponsorship in AA – The cornerstone of recovery from alcoholism

-Over the next five or six weeks, I will be putting up a weekly blog to address all the different facets of sponsorship in AA.
+Over the next five or six weeks, I will write a weekly blog to address all the different facets of sponsorship.
 It’s a subject of extreme importance for any alcoholic wanting to get happily sober in Alcoholics Anonymous.
-Without a doubt sponsorship in AA is the cornerstone of the recovery journey from active alcoholism.
+Without a doubt, sponsorship is the cornerstone of the recovery journey from alcoholism.

+Only a good, experienced sponsor can effectively take you through the twelve steps.
+Their experience of the program is central to a positive experience.
+If they still have a sponsor, this indicates they are still teachable.
 Humility and a willingness to do this kind of service in AA are essential requirements.
-Having had the personal experience of being taken through the steps themselves makes them uniquely qualified.
+Having had personal experience with the steps and remaining teachable makes them uniquely qualified.

 The AA online sponsorship experience

-In recent years, after twenty five years in AA, I had my first experience of AA online sponsorship.
-I will also be offering a blog about the online sponsorship experience.
-It has worked very well in terms of offering me a focused and task-driven sponsor/sponsee relationship.
-I am still with the same sponsor ten years on.
-It has been such a rewarding and effective experience that I am completely satisfied with online sponsorship.
+In recent years, after twenty-five years in AA, I had my first experience of online sponsorship.
+A blog about the online sponsorship experience will be the subject of a future blog.
+It provided me with a focused, task-driven sponsor/sponsee relationship.
+I have been with the same online sponsor for ten years because he lives in another country.
+It has been so rewarding that I am delighted with the online sponsorship experience.

-The sponsor/sponsee relationship can be compared to the roles of teacher and student.
-With this role comes responsibility both for the teacher and the student.
+The sponsor/sponsee relationship is best compared to the roles of teacher and student.
+With it comes responsibility both for the teacher and the student.
 A good teacher will be firm and disciplined but also kind and respectful towards the student.
-By the same token, a good student will respect and value the teacher and be willing to learn the material being passed on.
+A good student will respect and value the teacher and be willing to learn the material taught.